 - In low dose, boneset has tonic effect.
 For dengue, Eupatorium perfoliatum, is used as preventive and treatment medicine.
 It has no side effects.

 - The hot tea or infusion induces sweat.
 The tea prepared from dried leaves of Boneset is used to treat cold, flu and fever.
 The tea has laxative action.

 - The cold infusion is stimulant and tonic in small dose.

 - The whole plant is applied topically for headaches and fevers.

-- For broken bones, the plant is given internally and poultice is applied externally.
+- For broken bones, the plant are given internally and poultice is applied externally.

 Boneset (Eupatorium perfoliatum) has a long history of documented medicinal use.
 It shows few or no side effects.
 Although in large doses it is emetic and purgative.

 - Large doses of herb can cause vomiting and loose motion.

 - The use of this herb should be avoided in pregnancy.

 - Herb should not be used for more than one week.